p2p-today/p2p-project/README.md

      4. An incoming socket object to deal with new peers
      5. A quantity-limited list of outgoing connections
      6. A "protocol", which contains:
-         1. A separator string
-         2. A sub-net flag
+         1. A sub-net flag
-         3. An encryption method (or "Plaintext")
+         2. An encryption method (or "Plaintext")
-         4. A way to obtain a SHA256-based ID of this (defined later)
+         3. A way to obtain a SHA256-based ID of this (defined later)

 4.  **Connection Objects**